 Pioneer House is a twenty-bed community residential facility that focuses on assisting individuals in developing the skills necessary to facilitate the transition to independent community living.
 To this end, assistance is given in a variety of areas including budgeting/finances, communication skills, illness medication education, and networking for community services and support.
 Emphasis is placed on resident involvement and participation in all aspects of the program.
 Pioneer’s program is based on the psychosocial rehabilitation model and provides a balance of structured and unstructured time, in accordance with the individual needs of each resident.

 Millers Way is a ten-bed program that emphasizes psychosocial rehabilitation and recovery and focuses on the individual’s strengths and abilities through fostering choices to promote independence and growth.
 This strength based program is based on helping residents gain self-esteem, self-reliance, dignity and recovery.
 On a day-by-day basis, residents are encouraged to make suggestions and to participate in activities, groups and outings that promotes enhanced daily living, social, and vocational skills.

-Lina’s Place is a 12-bed community residential program with a primary emphasis on psychosocial rehabilitation and recovery.
+Lina’s Place is a 12-bed Mental Health Assisted Living program.
 This program provides a stable, supportive environment for persons with a mental illness who require support in developing the skills and resources to increase personal competencies and quality of life.
-The service is client-centered and involvement of the resident is sought in every aspect of his or her life.
 There is an emphasis of awakening hope with goals moving towards recovery, personal success, and independent living.

 Residents are continually encouraged to assume productive citizenship roles both within the home and in the broader context of the community, through schooling, volunteering or employment.
 The belief in the ability of each individual to learn and grow to reach his or her full potential is fundamental in the program.